 Playing single-player board games isn’t as weird as you may first think.
 If you’re really into a game, solo play gives you the chance to experience everything that a box has to offer.
 Sometimes games will require several playthroughs to get the full effect, and it’s not always easy to get a group together.

 Some games are extremely complicated and a quick run-through beforehand gives you the chance to learn all of the intricacies of a rule set before your gaming group shows up.
 Especially with games like Arkham Horror, it can be a lot of fun to do a solo run the night before a big gaming session.

 Sometimes I find myself home alone or needing a little bit of downtime and just want to play a game.
-Entertainment is at the core of board games, and especially solo games, are a great way to have a little fun.
+Entertainment is at the core of board games, especially solo games, which are a great way to have a little fun.
 A quick solo game is a perfect way to unwind and relax after a day of work.

 There are plenty of games that offer an outstanding single-player experience.
 We chose games on this list that not only give the option of solo play but also do it well.
 Sometimes the one-player option is tacked onto a game as an afterthought.
 You won’t find that here.